-In terms of the process for identifying candidates, the Committee has the necessary authority to advance the search process to the point when a shortlist of candidates or a candidate is proposed to the Board.
+In terms of the process for identifying candidates, the Nomination and Governance Committee has the necessary authority to advance the search process to the point when a shortlist of candidates or a candidate is proposed to the Board.

-The Nomination and Governance Committee undertook a process to identify a candidate to join the Board as an additional Independent Non-Executive Director, which can be summarised as follows:
+The Committee will undertake a process to identify a candidate to join the Board as an Director, which can be summarised as follows:

-- The Senior Independent Director, in consultation with the Chairman and Chief Executive with the assistance of the Company Secretary, established a role and experience profile for the position of Non-Executive Director
+- The Senior Independent Director, in consultation with the Chairman and Chief Executive with the assistance of the Company Secretary, establish a role and experience profile for the position

-- A draft profile and the key characteristics and experience required were discussed by the Nomination and Governance Committee
+- A draft profile with the key characteristics and experience required will be discussed by the Nomination and Governance Committee

-- Following an assessment of the executive search market, Odgers Berndtson was appointed to identify candidates who met the role profile
+- Following an assessment of the executive search market, an executive search firm will be appointed to identify candidates who meet the role profile

-- An extensive list of candidates was identified by Odgers Berndtson and a shortlist was created through discussions with the Senior Independent Director and other committee members
+- An extensive list of candidates will be identified by the executive search firm and a shortlist will be created through discussions with the Senior Independent Director and other committee members

-- The Senior Independent Director and other Committee members met the shortlisted candidates, discussed their impressions at the Nomination and Governance Committee and made recommendations
+- The Senior Independent Director and other Committee members will meet the shortlisted candidates, discuss their impressions at the Nomination and Governance Committee and make recommendations

-- A second round of meetings was undertaken with the Chairman and Chief Executive and the Vice Chairman
+- A second round of meetings will be undertaken with the Chairman and Chief Executive and the Vice Chairman

-- Following a full induction process and Nina Henderson confirming her desire to join the Board, the Committee recommended the appointment of Nina Henderson to the Board
+- Following a full induction process and the candidate confirming their desire to join the Board, the Committee will recommend the appointment to the Board